ahhh/not-paid/README.md

 ## Client did not pay?

-Add opacity to the body tag and increase it every day until their site completely fades away.
-Set a due date and customize the number of days you offer them until the website is fully vanished.
+Add opacity to the body tag and increase it every hour until their site completely fades away.
+Set a hours_date and customize the number of hours you offer them until the website is fully vanished.

 ```javascript